Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 and see whether your download and upload speeds are both greater than 1Mbps.

-7. If the issue persists, contact us by tapping [Profile] > Feedback in SwitchBot App, and provide the info below:
+7. If the issue persists, please provide the info below:

 SN code on the bottom of the device